shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/heatmap.png)|
 |<small>**Heatmap** showing distribution of Reb1 binding sites across upstream regions of 6,692 yeast genes.</small>|

-# We did not fake this
+# Galaxy history

-This entire analysis is available as a Galaxy history [here](https://usegalaxy.org/u/aun1/h/reb1-yeast-tutorial).
+This entire analysis is available as a Galaxy history [here](http://ecg2018.bioch.virginia.edu/galaxy/u/shaunmahony/h/chip-seq-tutorial).
 Import it and play with it.

-# And so it goes...

-Hopefully this tutorial has given you the taste for what is possible.
-There are more tools out there so experiment!
 If things do not work - complain using `Open Chat` button below or our [BioStar](https://biostar.usegalaxy.org/) channel.